npaisley/Bash-DFT-Tools/README.md

 ## RSHOpt.sh
 The boundary values in the script can be changed to speed up calculations if you are confident that the optimum w value is still within the bounded range.
 If the script determines that the optimum value (or a value very close to it) is the optimum value then you have set the boundary too tight and you should re-run the optimization with a wider boundary.
+The easiest way to run this is using `./sg16submit-Mkx.x.x.sh -f <file.com> [-t <dd-hh:mm>] -s RSHOpt-Mkx.x.x.sh`.
+This requests the sg16submit script to use the RSHOpt run script instead of the default one.
+Make sure that the input file (file.com) is made following the example RSHOpt input format.
+If it does not then calculation will fail.
+Also, it is essential that a check point file with the **exact** same name as the input .com file is present of the calculation will fail.
+**NOTE:** I highly suggest you run these in there own file as a large amount of files are written.
+**NOTE:** The sg16submit restart option does not currently work with RSHOpt calculations, however, if the optimization times out and is resubmitted it will restart from where it left off.

 ## valueExtractor.sh
 Extracts HOMO, LUMO, dipole, total energy, S1, and T1 information from gaussian log files and outputs a comma separated string.
 The ouput can be directed to a file or to the command line.
 If ouput is directed to a file the header will only be printed once.